PX4/PX4-user_guide/en/debug/system_wide_replay.md

   This will create the build/make output in a separate build directory `build/px4_sitl_default_replay` (so that the parameters don't interfere with normal builds).
   It's possible to choose any posix SITL build target for replay, since the build system knows through the `replay` environment variable that it's in replay mode.
 - Add ORB publisher rules in the file `build/px4_sitl_default_replay/rootfs/orb_publisher.rules`.
-  This file defines which module is allowed to publish which messages.
+  This file defines the modules that are allowed to publish particular messages.
   It has the following format:

   ```